cmda-bt/fe-course-18-19/assessment-1.md

 This is a digital test that you take on your own computer.
 Bring a charger, identification, and water (no food).
-You are only allowed to use one browser window, the one containing the moodle exam.
+You are only allowed to use one browser tab, the one containing the moodle exam.

 ## Goals